ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Limitations

 \section{Limitations}

-\paragraph{Generality vs.\ domain specificity.} The goal of this work was to create a domain-agnostic framework for cross-document linking, and we demonstrate its effectiveness across two distinct domains.
-However, this generality comes with trade-offs.
-While the overall framework is link-type agnostic, each step (data generation, prompting, evaluation) is instantiated with domain-specific configurations (e.g., link definitions, sampling strategies, prompt templates).
+\paragraph{Generality vs.\ domain specificity.} We propose a general framework for linking annotation and demonstrate its effectiveness across two distinct domains.
+We note that while the overall framework is agnostic to domain and link type, some steps (data generation, prompting, evaluation) need to be instantiated with domain-specific configurations (e.g., link definitions, sampling strategies, prompt templates).
 We view this as a modest cost compared to the human effort required for fully manual annotation, as it balances general applicability with minimal task-specific tuning.
 Domain-specific characteristics (e.g., subjective critique in reviews vs.\ factual alignment in news) can affect how well a general approach performs out-of-the-box.
 Thus, more specialized models or task formulations might yield stronger results in single-domain settings.
-Future work could explore adaptive modules or domain-specialized tuning within our general framework.
+Future work could explore adaptive modules or domain-specialized tuning within our general framework, as well as evaluate the applicability of our framework in further domains.

 \paragraph{Synthetic data.} Our approach to generating synthetic data relies on prompting an LLM to produce source documents conditioned on a target document.
 While results show this is effective, coverage could be improved through more targeted generation strategies—such as prompting for individual sentence-level links or applying multi-pass generation.
+That could also improve the realism of the links as discussed in Section~\ref{sec:validation}.
+We also note that small human-annotated gold sets could in principle support retrieval model selection, but as shown in Section~\ref{est_true_recall} creating them is costly and often impractical at scale.
+Our synthetic approach is designed for the common case where no labeled data exists upfront; when domain-specific gold data is available, it can be incorporated as a complementary signal in the evaluation stage.
+Finally, LLM hallucinations can lead to synthetic data that does not follow the intended goal.
+While we ensure data quality through human validation, targeted evaluation of LLM hallucinations in synthetic linking data generation lies beyond our scope and is left for future work.

 \paragraph{Model coverage and training.} Due to cost constraints, we trade off the number of LLMs against the depth of evaluation for each.
 We prioritize coverage of representative retrievers and LLMs, rather than exhaustive prompt variants or multiple runs.
 Expanding these dimensions would offer deeper insight into robustness and prompt sensitivity.
 We do not fine-tune smaller models like BERT, as our goal is fast iteration without task-specific supervision.
 Although we could fine-tune on our generated synthetic data, this type of training on synthetic data is known to limit generalization in subjective tasks \citep{li-etal-2023-synthetic}.